godisreal/test-crowd-dynamics/README.md

 Major revision of source code is evac.f90, and it is from the original source in FDS repository.
 If you would like to compile a version by yourself, please take a look at the instruction in FDS official websit.

 Since 2022 evac module has been decoupled from fds, and Timo is trying to provide a new version of evac and it may become a new independent project from fds.
 If you you have any valuable comment or suggestion, please feel free to send a message to Timo or me, or directly start an issue here.
-(Open discussion on Github is preferable because sometimes my mailbox is blocked in China Mainland.)
 Your comments are much appreciated.
 Have fun!

 ![](https://github.com/godisreal/test-group-dynamics/blob/master/img/groups.PNG)
 ![](https://github.com/godisreal/test-group-dynamics/blob/master/img/Ex2018Test-SmokeFED_0036.png)